New-Zealand-Cadet-Forces/op-refresh/structure.md

 There are three Cadet Force Training Support Units (CFTSUs), each covering a Cadet Force region and operating from an NZDF establishment.
 Northern Area CFTSU is based at RNZAF Base Auckland in Whenuapai, Auckland; Central Area CFTSU at RNZAF Base Ohakea near Palmerston North; and Southern Area CFTSU at Burnham Military Camp just South of Christchurch.

-The New Zealand Cadet Forces is under the command of the Commandant NZCF, Commander Andrew Law, RNZN.
+The New Zealand Cadet Forces is under the command of the Commandant NZCF, {{ site.commandant }}.
 The Commandant of the NZCF is given a three-year appointment.

 Working alongside the NZDF personnel are NZCF Officers and Senior Cadets from all three Corps appointed to key strategic, operational and tactical positions.